ThoSe1990/cwt-cucumber-conan/README.md

 cd ./consumer
 ```

-And execute all features from the `feature` directory:
+And run all features from the `feature` directory:

 ```
 ./build/bin/box ./features